aikjx/my_lib/utf/引力光速统一方程/Gravitational Light Speed Unification Equation Theoretical Derivation and Verification from Spatial Dynamics Principles to Constant Unification.md

 3. **Cross-disciplinary Universality Verification**: Systematic analysis shows that this equation can naturally integrate into core formulas of multiple physics fields such as general relativity (Einstein field equations, Schwarzschild radius), quantum gravity (Planck mass), cosmology (Friedmann equation), and Newtonian mechanics, demonstrating wide applicability and unity.

 **Scientific Significance and Innovative Value**:
 This research breaks through the traditional cognition since Newton that "the gravitational constant $G$ is a basic empirical constant that cannot be derived," and for the first time reveals the physical origin of the gravitational constant from first principles, constructing a mathematical bridge for the unification of gravity and electromagnetic force.
 By defining mass as a measure of the number of spatial displacement lines and revealing that gravity originates from the geometric effect of spatial light-speed divergent motion, this theory provides a revolutionary geometric perspective for understanding the essence of spacetime, matter, and forces, which is expected to trigger profound changes in the basic physics framework.
-At the same time, the Zhang Xiangqian Constant $Z$ , as a key constant connecting gravitational and electromagnetic interactions, also provides a solid mathematical and physical foundation for "artificial field technology," with far-reaching significance for the future development of interstellar civilizations.
+At the same time, the Zhang Xiangqian Constant $Z$ , as a key constant connecting gravitational and electromagnetic interactions, also provides a solid mathematical and physical foundation for "Artificial field technology," with far-reaching significance for the future development of interstellar civilizations.

 **Keywords**: Gravitational Light Speed Unification Equation; Zhang Xiangqian's Unified Field Theory; Spatial Dynamics; Gravitational Constant; Speed of Light; Zhang Xiangqian Constant; General Relativity; Quantum Gravity; Space; Matter; Constant Unification